-The change in fair value of convertible promissory notes was \$9.9 million for the six months ended June 30, 2020 and \$9,000 for the six months ended June 30, 2021.
-This change was attributable to a decrease in the fair value of our common stock.
+The change in fair value of convertible promissory notes was \$9.9 million for the year ended December 31, 2020 and \$9,000 for the year ended December 31, 2021.
+This change was attributable to a decrease in the fair value of our common stock as well as the conversion of all previously outstanding convertible promissory notes.